dunalkonrad/example-azure-infrastructure/README.md

 File variables.tf is made for easier changing some variables used in main.tf.
 You don’t need to change the main.tf file in every line, you can just change the name of it in variables.tf and it will change name in the whole project.
 In my project are three variables:

--   location - it’s region where resource will be deployed (to change this variable you need to go to file terragrunt.hcl, it’s used for Terragrunt tests in project)
+-   `location` - it’s region where resource will be deployed (to change this variable you need to go to file terragrunt.hcl, it’s used for Terragrunt tests in project)

--   'admin' - it’s username for components where user or admin name is need, for example vm
+-   `admin` - it’s username for components where user or admin name is need, for example vm

--   'any' - this variable is used for nsg rules where we want to use any value, which is by default ‘*’
+-   `any` - this variable is used for nsg rules where we want to use any value, which is by default ‘*’

 The last file is outputs.tf where we have example outputs which are showing after deploying infrastructure.
 In project are three outputs:

--   'ip_loadbalancer_vnet1' - it is showing a public ip of load balancer connected to VNet1
+-   `ip_loadbalancer_vnet1` - it is showing a public ip of load balancer connected to VNet1

--   'ip_loadbalancer_vnet2' - it is showing a public ip of load balancer connected to VNet2
+-   `ip_loadbalancer_vnet2` - it is showing a public ip of load balancer connected to VNet2

--   'system_version_of_vm' - it is showing a version of Linux installed on vm
+-   `system_version_of_vm` - it is showing a version of Linux installed on vm

 Files named terragrunt.hcl have configuration for using Terragrunt in the project.

-USING A CODE
+### USING A CODE

 1. To use code and deploy infrastructure firstly you need to install on your PC: